The-Inscrutable-X/MapTheSystem/README.md

 The 51 subtopics are available for review in the "weighted_queries.txt" file.

-Google scholar api node: boolean expressions cannot incorporate parantheses. "|" is used instead of "OR" to preserve order of operations.
+Google scholar api notes: boolean expressions cannot incorporate parantheses. "|" is used instead of "OR" to preserve order of operations.

 Limited search to 2000-2023 to produce relevant data.